peteragility/glusterfs-aws/README.md

 ### Use Cases

 - **Cost effectiveness.** Provision a GlusterFS gives you the flexibility to choose the EC2 instance type, EBS volume type and no. of replica nodes, lower per GB/month price can be achieved if there is lower requriement on data durability/availability.
 Beware that EBS charges for provisioned storage while Amazon EFS only charges for actual storage used.
 - **Performance.** By choosing appropriate EC2/EBS types and Gluster volume type, high performance and cost effective Gluster filesystem can be built.
-For fully managed high performance shared storage, remmeber to have a look at [Amazon FSx for Lustre](https://aws.amazon.com/fsx).
+For fully managed high performance shared storage, remember to have a look at [Amazon FSx for Lustre](https://aws.amazon.com/fsx).
-- **Service Availability.** In some AWS regions or in AWS Outposts, where Amazon EFS not yet available, you can build a GlusterFS using EC2/EBS for shared file storage.
+- **Service Availability.** In some AWS regions or in [AWS Outposts](https://aws.amazon.com/outposts/), where Amazon EFS not yet available, you can build a GlusterFS using EC2/EBS for shared file storage.
 - **Lift and Shift GlusterFS to AWS.** If you are already using GlusterFS on-premises or in other clouds, and want the quickest way to migrate to AWS.

 ### Gluster Volume Type